AdaCore/training_material/courses/fundamentals_of_ada/adv_280_low_level_programming.rst

       Asm ("halt", Volatile => True);

-   - Specify `Volatile` to avoid compiler optimization
+   - You may specify `Volatile` to avoid compiler optimizations
-   - GNAT is picky on that point
+   - In general, keep it False unless it created issues

 * You can group several instructions